8155/LE/ob.md

 - introduces new users to the application, collects their personal data, confirms the identity
 - consists of a set of steps new users are required to perform before being allowed into the very system
 - these steps are configurable by defined process parametrisation [link]()
-- customer is free to set up their own FE design and appearance but the client definition must be met for every step
+- you are free to set up their own FE design and appearance but the step constrains must be met for every step

 ## STEP types
 There are three different step types recognised: